mobile domain:www.usaa.com

 Balance loan terms with affordability.

-While it is typically best to keep the loan term as short as possible to avoid paying more in interest or risk being upside down in the vehicle, we are seeing historically high prices on new and used vehicles.
-As such, it may be more difficult to afford the monthly payment with a shorter-term loan.
+It’s typically best to keep the loan term as short as possible to avoid paying more in interest or being upside down, but that means your monthly payment might be higher.
+When the automotive industry is experiencing higher price trends, it may be more difficult to afford a shorter-term loan.
 Be sure to balance what you want from your new car with the overall loan terms and costs.

 Your credit score matters.

-As with most types of borrowing, your approval to borrow and your interest rate depend in part on your credit score and history.
-Keep in mind, when banks or dealers advertise low interest rates, it could be a teaser rate for which only those with the best credit scores can qualify.
+As with most types of borrowing, your ability to borrow and your interest rate depend in part on your credit score and history.
+Keep in mind that when banks or dealers advertise low interest rates, it could be a teaser rate for which only those with the best credit scores can qualify.

 Loan rates only mean so much.